 It has a quieter power supply and improved HDAM amplifier modules, helped along by a sprinkling of higher quality internal components, not least of which is the change of DAC chip to an AKM 4490.
 That chip allows the CD6007 to process high-resolution files through USB-A on front socket, supporting PCM music up to 24-bit/192kHz and DSD128.

-Sonically, it leaves nothing wanting.
+What does all that mean?
+It makes your music sound great.
 It's full of rhythm and drive.
 It's precise, clean and delivers for dynamics at every inch of the spectrum.
 Stereo imaging is focused and expansive, and there are even a few digital filters to tweak the sound to your tastes.

 Owners of the CD6006UK needn't rush to change their player but the CD6007 is most definitely the right choice for first time buyers at this end of the market.